Brooklyn Army Terminal: Use as manufacturing hub

 The city began offering public tours of Brooklyn Army Terminal's interior in 2013.
 The tours, offered two weekends a month, were offered through Turnstile Tours.
 Two years later, the city started a $100 million rehabilitation of 500,000 ft2 in Building A. This stage's high costs were attributed to asbestos abatement and other cleanup.
 The NYCEDC also started renovating the Administration Building into a food-manufacturing complex at a cost of $15 million.
 The renovations also included the restoration of 12,000 ft2 of outdoor space, based on a design by WXY Architecture and Urban Design.
 By 2016, there were 3,700 people working in Brooklyn Army Terminal, with a thousand more jobs planned over the following ten years.
 The administration of Mayor Bill de Blasio set up a job center at Brooklyn Army Terminal to help local residents with limited English proficiency obtain jobs at the terminal.

 NYC Ferry started operating to Brooklyn Army Terminal in May 2017.
 The terminal's food manufacturing complex opened that June.
 The renovation of the 500,000-square-foot space in Building A was completed in June 2018, just after the 100th anniversary of when construction started on the terminal.
 The refurbished area could accommodate an additional 20 companies.
 By this time, the renovation of the terminal was 92% complete.
 The Brooklyn Army Terminal had 100 companies that collectively employed 3,800 workers, but the city projected that an additional 1,000 jobs would be added once leases were granted for all of the newly renovated space.
 Because of the decline of traditional manufacturing in Brooklyn, most of the new tenants were companies that worked in the technology, media, food, or manufacturing sectors, while the city had stopped renewing leases for tenants that primarily worked in distribution and storage.
 The total cost of restoring the complex was projected to be $280 million by 2016, a cost that had risen to $300 million in 2018.

 In January 2021, during the COVID-19 pandemic in New York City, a "mega-facility" vaccination site for COVID-19 vaccinations was opened at Brooklyn Army Terminal, operating 24/7.
+In 2024, the city government announced that Sunset Park Solar, a 725 kW solar array, would be built atop Warehouse B. The next year, the Los Angeles Cleantech Incubator and Cambridge Innovation Center were selected to operate a climate innovation center at the Brooklyn Army Terminal.
+The New York City Economic Development Corporation planned to invest $100 million in the climate center.